 His mother, Beryl, remembers Martin screaming in a high-pitched wail.
 She took him straight to the local nurse who, having seen the baby, closed her clinic and rushed both Martin and Beryl to hospital.

-At the hospital Martin was given penicillin and a lumbar puncture.
-Whilst waiting for the results Martin’s father, David, remembers the doctors suggesting Martin should be christened that day in case of the worst happening.
+At the hospital Martin was given penicillin.
+While waiting for the results of Martin’s lumbar puncture Martin’s father, David, remembers the doctors suggesting Martin should be christened that day in case of the worst happening.

 Fast forward fifty years and Martin signed up to take on one of the world’s most extreme endurance challenges, the Marathon de Sables.
 A six-day race running over 250 kms (156 miles) through sand dunes, salt plains and rocky jebels, with Martin carrying everything he needed to stay alive in his rucksack, including an anti-venom pump in case of any snake bites!